How to Boost Your Creativity and Business with the Unscripted App for Photographers

 Tip #4: Use the Sun Tracker Feature to Help Schedule Your Outdoor Sessions

 When you’re set to schedule a session, be sure to check out the sun tracker and choose the best time of day for the lighting you’ll need.
-The app includes blue hour, sunrise, golden hour, sunset, and back around to blue hour again.
+The feature includes exact times for blue hour, sunrise, golden hour, sunset, and back around to blue hour again.
 You can quickly dial in the date and location of the shoot and the app will breakdown times and lighting conditions in an easy-to-read format.

 If you’re shooting for a specific look, such as with golden hour lighting, be sure to consider the terrain of the location.
 In other words, in an open park with no mountains or tall buildings nearby (see the image above), you’ll pretty much get the full run of golden hour as listed on the tracker.
 However, if you’re shooting in a city location with tall buildings, you might have to plan ahead to shoot in a specific location where the sun will still be visible, as the length of time you have for shooting golden hour lighting may run shorter than that which is listed on the tracker.